Developer Guide

 - The

-will append the name of all the addressbook in its list together and return it back toAblistCommand
+AddressBookListwill append the name of all the addressbook in its list together and return it back toAblistCommand - The

 The following sequence diagram shows how the sort operation works: